codepath/android_guides/Defining-The-ActionBar.md

 ### Changing the ActionBar Icon or Title

-The ActionBar icon and title displayed at the top of the screen is governed by the `AndroidManifest.xml` file in the `application` and `activity` nodes.
+The ActionBar icon and title displayed at the top of the screen is governed by the `AndroidManifest.xml` file within the `activity` nodes.
 In the example below, the activity "FirstActivity" will have an ActionBar with the string value of the resource identified by @string/app_name.
 If the value of that resource is "Foo," the string displayed in the ActionBar for this activity will be "Foo."
-(The description in the preceding sentences relating to the "application" node is unclear.
-Perhaps the author was suggesting that the android:icon attribute is relevant, but it's not clear if an android:label attribute can appear, should appear, or may not appear, nor whether the android:icon attribute must be at the top level or may also be in lower levels and what happens in such a case.
-It would be helpful to have a screenshot next to the XML, with arrows linking the XML fields and the resulting rendering in the screenshot.)
+Note that the `application` node can supply a `android:label` that acts as the default for activities and components with no other specified label.

 ```xml
 <application